 Configuration files

-Uniloader is able to read and write configuration files.
+Uniloader is able to read and write configuration files and properties.

 You can esily check the status of a QueueMetrics property programmatically, by calling: